Fishing in Georgia

 Fishing

-The wide variety of waters in Georgia implies a dizzying assortment of game fish.
-Georgia’s waters have everything, from giant grouper on Jekyll Island to rainbow trout in the mountain streams of north Georgia to hand-size bluegill found just about anywhere.
-Whether you are into saltwater fishing or freshwater fishing, Georgia offers some of the best bass fishing, fly fishing, and trout fishing in the United States.
-However, everyone aged 16 years and above requires a valid fishing license to fish in Georgia.
+The wide variety of waters in Georgia means a dizzying assortment of fish to catch.
+Georgia’s waters have everything, from giant grouper on Jekyll Island to rainbow trout in the mountain streams of north Georgia to hand-size bluegill across the state.
+Whether you are into saltwater fishing or freshwater fishing in Georgia, the state offers some great options.
+Everyone aged 16 years and above will need a valid fishing license.

 Fishing Spots in Georgia